karthik-d/quorum-sensing-network/README.md

 # Quorum Sensing and Network Formation

-Agent-based quorum sensing model for coordination for immune cells.
+Agent-based quorum sensing model for coordination for immune cell pro-inflammatory response.

 - Mathematica notebooks with incremental code.
 - Object-oriented implementation in Python.